udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 #### 5.2.
 The Singular Asset Account Model

-The "tokenizing everything" movement essentially deals with so called "Non-Fungible" asset tokens.
+The "Tokenizing Everything" movement essentially deals with so called "Non-Fungible" asset tokens.
 There have been some work done in Ethereum to standardize the representation of such assets.
 The one that has got most attention is [ERC 721](http://erc721.org/).

 ERC721 has gained mild success in adoption, mainly for categorized none-fungible assets such as virtual assets in gaming.
 In fact some of the underlying asset manage capability of UDAP middle layer will be based on ERC721 or its derivatives.